Bachelor of Arts (Fine Art)

 Learning and teaching

-Your study will take place in world-class facilities led by practising artists who will work with you to build an appreciation for histories of art, culture and diversity in a globally creative world.
+Your study will take place in world-class facilities led by practising artists who will work with you to build an appreciation for the histories, culture and diversity of art in a globally creative world.

 Assessment is through a combination of folio presentation, project responses, written reflections and critical theory essays.